petershin/liferay-learn/docs/dxp/latest/en/using-search/developer-guide/search-queries-and-filters.md

 1. Find and record the Site ID for the Global site.

-1. To load a document into Liferay, go to `liferay-b9f3/curl`.
+1. To run the script, go to `liferay-b9f3/curl` in the terminal.

 1. Run the shell script with the site IDs as arguments: